Part 2: Operations and Performance

 Minimising debt servicing costs subject to acceptable risk

-In managing the government’s debt portfolio, the AOFM seeks to minimise debt servicing costs over the medium term at an acceptable level of risk, by which is meant an acceptable level of variability in cost outcomes.
+In managing the Commonwealth’s debt portfolio, the AOFM seeks to minimise debt servicing costs over the medium term at an acceptable level of risk, by which is meant an acceptable level of variability in cost outcomes.
 It also seeks to maintain liquid bond lines to facilitate the issuance of debt at acceptable cost and to manage the refinancing risk that arises when bond lines mature, while also managing the impact of its issuance on the CGS market.

 In order to meet its objective, the AOFM uses cost and risk measures that appropriately reflect the costs and risks faced by a sovereign debt manager.
 The primary cost measure used is historic accrual debt service cost.
 This includes interest payments made on CGS, realised market value gains and losses, capital indexation of indexed debt and the amortisation of any issuance premiums and discounts.
 Total accrual debt service cost can be expressed as a percentage of the stock of debt outstanding, to provide the effective yield of the portfolio.
 This measure of cost is the most appropriate in circumstances where financial assets and liabilities are intended to be held, or in the AOFM’s case, to remain on issue until maturity.
 The use of an historical accrual debt service cost measure excludes unrealised market value gains and losses.